Assisted Reproductive Techniques

 A multiple pregnancy can cause serious complications in the mother and the newborns.
 Complications may be related to the pregnancy.
 For example, the mother may develop high blood pressure or diabetes or have excessive bleeding.
 The fetuses may die, or the babies may have a low birth weight.
 Because of these complications, doctors now transfer fewer embryos to the uterus at one time.
 The risk of have a multiple pregnancy can be eliminated when doctors transfer only one embryo to the uterus and freezing the rest.

 Birth defects are slightly more common among babies conceived through IVF.
 However, experts are unclear whether the reason is related to the technique or to the fertility problems that made IVF necessary.
 Also, more than 6 million babies have been conceived through IVF, and the overwhelming majority of these babies have had no birth defects.

 In the United States, the chances of taking home a live baby for each egg retrieved is estimated to be almost 50% for women under age 35 and slightly over 10% for women aged 41 to 42.

 It resembles in vitro fertilization except that only one sperm is injected into each egg.

 In 2018, over two thirds of assisted reproductive procedures in the United States involved intracytoplasmic sperm injection.

 Birth defects may be more likely after this procedure, possibly because of the following:

 The procedure can damage the egg, sperm, or embryo.

-Many men who use this procedure have an abnormal Y chromosome (one of the sex chromosomes), which can affect the development of male reproductive organs.
-Most birth defects in babies conceived by intracytoplasmic sperm injection involve these organs.
+If sperm from men with an abnormal Y chromosome (one of the sex chromosomes) are used in this procedure, the development of reproductive organs in a male fetus may be affected, typically resulting in fertility problems like those of the father.
+Most birth defects in babies conceived by intracytoplasmic sperm injection involve the reproductive organs.